araobp/live/README.md

-# Gemini Live for museums and shorwooms
+# Gemini Live for Museums and Shorwooms

 <img src="docs/screenshot_pixel9a.jpg" width="200">